 The Casablanca ban in Ireland was a strange one and came down to treating Nazis equally to the Allies.

-The decision by the Irish government to ban the viciously anti-gay campaigner Steven Anderson was the correct one given his hate speech.
-The banning recalls some famous or infamous decisions made by Irish censors over the years.
+The decision by the Irish government, in 2019, to ban the viciously anti-gay campaigner Steven Anderson was the correct one given his hate speech.
+At the time, the banning recalled some famous or infamous decisions made by Irish censors over the years.

-Ironically, the man who banned Anderson is Justice Minister Charlie Flanagan, whose own father, Oliver J. Flanagan, was once a controversial politician widely known for anti-Semitism.
+Ironically, the man who banned Anderson was Justice Minister Charlie Flanagan, whose own father, Oliver J. Flanagan, was once a controversial politician widely known for anti-Semitism.

 When he was elected to the Dáil in 1943, his first speech infamously promised to “rout the Jews out of this country.”